google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

-That works ([see example](sync-example.html))!
+That works ([see example TODO](sync-example.html))!
 But it's sync and locks up the browser while things download.
 To make this work async we use "then" to make things happen one after another.

 {% highlight javascript %}